 In most cases where individual asphalt shingles (or small groups of shingles) sustain damage or come loose, your roofing professional can simply replace the affected shingles.
 First, however, this professional will examine the underlayment and other structural roof elements to see whether the roof needs more extensive repairs.

 A severely damaged asphalt-shingle roof may require replacement.
 However, even if your roof seems to hold up year after year, you should keep in mind that asphalt shingles don’t usually last more than 30 years.
 If your roof has passed its 30th birthday, your roofer may advise you to go ahead and replace it.
+Learn more about the lifespan of roofs, including asphalt.

 Volpe Enterprises, Inc., has all your answers when it comes to asphalt shingles and other popular roofing materials.
 If you need to get an asphalt-shingle roof evaluated, repaired, or replaced, contact us today to request a free estimate.